 The taste of a freshly baked peanut butter cookie can remind you of your mom covered in flour greeting you after a long day at school.
 The smell of pipe tobacco might remind you of your grandfather reading you a book in his leather chair.
 Tastes and smells hold memories.
-As these senses fade, so can these memories and the comfort associated with them.
+As these senses fade, so can memories and the comfort associated with them.

 A normal part of the aging process is our senses will fade.
 When our loved one is having difficulty seeing or hearing, we typically are very concerned and bring them to the doctor to try to alleviate these issues.
 But just as important is our sense of taste and smell, although these issues can often go untreated.

 A loss of smell can be dangerous to an elderly individual living on their own.
 They may not be able to smell smoke from a fire.
 They may not notice the smell of gas from a stove left on.
 They may not smell spoiled food that can lead to food poisoning.
 The loss of smell can compromise their safety.

 If you loved one can no longer smell the aroma of a fresh cup of coffee, a Sunday afternoon pot roast, or fresh bread from the oven, this can decrease their appetite leading to poor nutrition, weight loss, impaired immunity, and impact their quality of life.
 In an attempt to improve the taste, many elder will use excess salt or sugar, which can lead to high blood pressure or diabetes.
 Not being able to enjoy these simple things in life can sometimes cause depression or stress.

 Although the loss of taste and smell cannot be reversed, some impairments can be treated.
 Consult a physician to address any issues that may be contributing to your seniors loss of taste or smell, such as:

 - Review and adjust medications that can affect taste

 - Treat nasal or sinus issues, such as allergies or infection

 - Address dry mouth that can affect the production of saliva, making it difficult to swallow and taste